Practitioner Information

 Alabama Early Intervention System (AEIS)

-Early intervention is a coordinated, family-focused system of resource access, supports and services for eligible infants and toddlers, ages birth to 3 years who have developmental delays.
-AEIS is a statewide system that offers eligible families the opportunity to receive appropriate services, including assistive technology, audiology, family therapy, nursing, nutrition, occupational therapy, psychological services, service coordination, special instruction, social work, speech language pathology, medical services, transportation, vision and health services, and physical therapy.
-AEIS helps families learn about resources, supports and services that are available and how to care for the child who has special needs.
+Early intervention is a coordinated, family-focused system of resource access, support, and services for eligible infants and toddlers, ages birth to 3 years who have developmental delays.
+AEIS is a statewide system that offers eligible families the opportunity to receive appropriate services, including assistive technology, audiology, family therapy, nursing, nutrition, occupational therapy, psychological services, service coordination, special instruction, social work, speech-language pathology, medical services, transportation, vision and health services, and physical therapy.
+AEIS helps families learn about resources, supports, and services that are available and how to care for a child who has special needs.

 Obstetric Provider Information